razshare/catpaw/README.md

 Every application must declare a `main` function in the global scope, that will be your entry point.
 <br/>

-Within your `main` function, you can benefic from dependency injections, for example you could start a web server using the `MainConfiguration`.
+This `main` function can request dependency injections.

 ```php
 <?php